 ‘G4S Cash Solutions’

-This example is just to highlight that not just healthcare facilities are required to comply.
+This example highlights that it is not just healthcare facilities that must comply.
 This is a recent case which made the national news and was reported by DWF in November 2016.
 G4s was fined £1.8 million after failing to reduce the risk of Legionnaires’ disease from its water systems.
 The actual incident happened in October 2013, when a G4S worker was reported to having contracted Legionnaires’ disease.
 The council began prosecution proceedings and G4S pleaded guilty to two charges under the Health and Safety at Work etc. Act 1974 in June.

-The judge at Chelmsford Crown Court sentenced G4S to pay £1.8 million in fines and court costs of £34,000 for a lack of safeguards or adequate systems, the report said.
-This was despite the fact that Harlow Council investigated and environmental health officers were unable to prove that the worker had contracted the disease from the site.
-This is an example of the huge fines available to sentencing judges in the event of health and safety breaches by organizations, even when there is no fatality, signalling a shift from outcome-focused to risk-focused sentencing, observed the report.
+The judge at Chelmsford Crown Court sentenced G4S to pay £1.8 million in fines and court costs of £34,000 for a lack of safeguards or adequate systems.
+This was despite the fact that Harlow Council investigated and environmental health officers were unable to prove the worker had contracted the disease from the site.
+This is an example of the huge fines available to sentencing judges in the event of health and safety breaches by organizations.
+This signals a shift from outcome-focused to risk-focused sentencing, observed the report.

 How can Care Homes be Compliant?

-To comply with the CQC Legionella guidance, care home managers should improve existing Legionella control scheme or introduce a complete Legionella control scheme, if one isn’t in place, in accordance with the HSE’s L8 Code of Practice.
+To comply with the CQC Legionella guidance, care home managers should improve existing Legionella control scheme.
+Alternatively, they should introduce a Legionella control scheme, if one isn’t in place, in accordance with the HSE’s L8 Code of Practice.
 To do this, managers should make arrangements to:

 1. Carry out a thorough assessment of risks of exposure to Legionella, which should be done by a qualified competent person.

 2. Get advice from the assessor on measures to be compliant with the COSHH regulations.